liarcher/bondi-archer/README.md

 Desirability
 - Use rescources more efficent

-Feasibility
+Feasibility can you make this
-- use the data visulization to make a better decision
+- use the data visualisation to make a better decision
 - use AI tech to predict the future demands we need

-Visibility
+-

+Viable benifits greater than the costs
-- compare with
+- compare with other areas
+-